View all Articles

 Federation of Irish Sport Launches Pre-Budget Submission for Budget 2025

-Published 2 weeks ago 20th September 2024 by Reporter
+Published 2 months ago 20th September 2024 by Reporter

 Double Olympic gold medallist Fintan McCarthy today joined the Federation of Ireland Sport along with National Governing Bodies and Local Sports Partnerships from across Ireland in urgently calling for greater investment in Irish sport in Budget 2025.